Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 One is the path to return to the type of growth that you used to be able to realize in Personal Care, and the second is the glide path to where margins can go in Tissue and Professional, particularly with the consternation of private label, price aggression.
 So, I was hoping you could delve in a little bit more deeply there.
 You mentioned category growth has slowed, can you give us some more context around what you think the drivers are and what levers may be there to get us back to reacceleration?

 And then a little bit deeper on the Consumer Tissue side.
-The results today are likely to do nothing other than sort of fuel those concerns with margins sort of rolling in that business, pricing under pressure despite input cost inflation, is there reason to believe that private label (24:24) market are indeed going to be ratcheted a lot higher on the forward and likely going to be causing some and minimum cap on margins there, if not some downward pressure?
+The results today are likely to do nothing other than sort of fuel those concerns with margins sort of rolling in that business, pricing under pressure despite input cost inflation, is there reason to believe that private label competitive dynamics in that market are indeed going to be ratcheted a lot higher on the forward and likely going to be causing some – a minimal cap on margins there, if not some downward pressure?

 Thomas J. Falk - Kimberly-Clark Corp.